Track 404 Pages in GA4: Why 39% Get Missed Silently

 12. Stop maintaining a 404 tracking pipeline

-Every GA4 tutorial recommends the same Tag Manager trigger: fire on pages whose title contains "404" or "not found."
-We tested that recipe against 87 popular websites.
-It would have caught 53.
-The other 34, including major news outlets, government sites, and ecommerce platforms, would slip through silently.
-And that's before you get to soft 404s and single-page apps.
+Every GA4 tutorial recommends the same fix: a Tag Manager trigger that fires on pages whose title contains "404" or "not found."
+It sounds airtight.
+It isn't.
+I ran that exact recipe against 87 popular websites, and it would have caught 53.
+The other 34 slip through silently, including major news outlets, government sites, and ecommerce platforms.
+That's before you get to soft 404s and single-page apps.
 This is one of the most-asked GA4 problems for a reason.

 Key Takeaways